MonkiManja/Landing-page/README.md

 # Landing-page
-The odin project - Foundations 2.
+The odin project - Foundations 2nd proyect.

+My main reason to do this Landing page is to learn git.
+This is a goofy one.
+Maybe in a few days i make it somewhat presentable, idk.